-Unknown to me, it was because of my high fat, raw vegan diet.
+Unknown to me, it was because of my high fat, raw vegan diet with processed oil.

 In December 2013, I went to the doctor.
 My hair was falling out and I was tired and cold all the time.
 Rob and I suspected I had a thyroid problem.
 Test results confirmed that my TSH levels weren’t normal.
-I was prescribed medicine but didn’t take it.
+I was diagnosed with hypothyroidism and prescribed medicine but didn’t take it.
 Instead, I began taking an iodine supplement and Brazil nuts on a daily basis.

 Not long after I gave up my raw diet.
 It wasn’t optimal and was keeping me fat.

 I went to Spain to study abroad in 2014.
 Rob and I lived together there.
 Our diet was a mix of things.